 Data from the metrics of Goal 1 showed that students made academic progress in the areas of reading and math as evidenced by STAR data.
 Academic reading intervention was implemented consistently to serve the most marginalized students.
 This was supported by Actions 1.1 and 1.2.
-The Common Core Aligned NGSS Textbooks and Activity Kits for all grade levels and the common core aligned supplementary materials to support common core instruction, including, Renaissance Learning Program and Scholastic Weekly Readers to assist English Learners, Foster Youth, and Low Income Students allowed students to work at their individual levels while working toward grade-level standards.
-Purchasing digital components of both curriculum and supplementary resources allowed students to use these programs both at school and at home.
+The Common Core Aligned NGSS Textbooks and Activity Kits for all grade levels and the common core aligned supplementary materials continues to be effective in supporting common core instruction.
+The Science Activity Kits increased student engagement in the lessons.
+Additionally, Renaissance Learning Program and Scholastic Weekly Readers continued to assist English Learners, Foster Youth, and Low Income Students in 2022-23 school year.
+The two selected programs allowed students to work at their individual levels, increasing engagement and reading levels, and provided flexibility for the teachers to differentiate instruction.
+The purchased digital components of both curriculum and supplementary resources continues to allow students to use these programs both at school and at home.
 Action 1.3 was successful in supporting classified and certificated staff in professional development workshops related to reading intervention, common core, technology, best instructional practices, ELD and NGSS.
-Action 1.4 was implemented as a result of the professional training with the Sonday Program for reading intervention.
-Acceleration was provided to students in the area of NGSS with an after school science program.
+Action 1.4 the Sonday Program was effective for reading intervention and increasing proficiency levels of students in need of intensive support.
+Acceleration was provided to students in the area of Music with an after-school enrichment program.